niccololampa/gif-grid-splitter/README.md

 ## Dependencies Used

 Used Next.js and Tailwind css.

+gifuct-js - to extract the original gif frames and delay/timing (complicated and expensive process without the use of library)

+gif-encoder - to reconsturct the split gifs (reconstruction of gif using smaller  sized frames split based on mxn)

-All other features are created without the use of third-party libraries.
+All other features are created without the use of third-party libraries handling of frames and cutting of frames based on mxn)

 ## Approach